SerratedSharp/CSharpWasmRecipes/README.md

 Note: As with any consideration for XSS, the phrase "user generated strings" covers a wide variety of scenarios where a string potentially originated from a user or other untrusted source.
 For example, in a given context, you may have queried a string from a trusted API or trusted database, but the string may be untrusted because it was at some point submitted and saved from user input.
 Consider where user's provide a description of themselves, and that description is stored in the DB, and can be viewed by other users.
 A variety of attacks could be embedded in this string, such as HTML injection or JS injection, but could also contain legitimately benign characters that aren't malicious in nature, yet could interfere in a context, and yet should also be rendered correctly.
 No sanitization is universal in protecting from all of these attacks without potentially mangling the string.
 You must apply the appropriate encoding based on the context where the content is being embedded to ensure it is both secure and rendered correctly.
 You may need to apply multiple encodings in a specific order based on nested contexts.
 See `Security.SafeInvokeJSWithHtml()`

  Note: Use of JSImport rather than InvokeJS can eliminate the need for JS encoding parameters.
-It does not obsolve you of addressing other encoding contexts.
+It does not absolve you of addressing other encoding contexts.

 ## Upcoming